Effective monitoring and clear evaluation processes are fundamental to the successful

 - a process for tracking progress

-The monitoring framework measures progress towards the strategic direction set out in the Auckland Plan.
+The monitoring framework measures progress towards the strategic direction set out in the Auckland Plan 2050.

-The framework includes 33 measures that are aligned to the six Auckland Plan outcomes below.
+The framework includes 33 measures that are aligned to the six Auckland Plan 2050 outcomes and the feasible development capacity target for housing as required by the National Policy Statement on Urban Development Capacity (NPSUDC).

 The outcomes are broad in nature, and are to a large extent inter-dependent.